Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp Representations: Explicit Target Grasp Representation

+Each direction thumb-tip$\,\rightarrow\,$fingertip and thumb-tip$\,\rightarrow\,$finger-middle has three equidistant points.
+This ensures a positive response when an object is positioned between the thumb and other fingers imperfectly.
+When the hand closes, the equidistant points come closer to each other.
+This promotes closing the hand around an object.
+Note that the maximum $r_\textrm{hold}$ is achieved when fingers evenly embrace the object, which naturally resembles a good grasp.

+For simplicity, we use only the points between the thumb and the middle-finger in this work, yielding six points, as shown in \reffig{fig:manipulation_reward_diagram}.
+The intuition behind this design choice is that if an object is contained between the middle finger and the thumb, it is also contained between the index and ring fingers, as defined by the hand topology.
+While it is straightforward to utilize several finger pairs at the same time, we observed in practice that using only the middle-thumb line was sufficient to learn grasping behaviors.
+Having all other fingertips close to the object is encouraged by the reach reward term $r_\textrm{reach}$.

-The object orient reward is defined as:
+The \textit{object orient reward} is defined as:

-where $\Delta o_r$ is a distance from the object rotation to the nominal object rotation $\bm{o}_r^\textrm{nominal}$.
-A nominal rotation resembles a natural object orientation as intended for functional use: the object z-axis points upwards and the object x-axis (the direction of the tool tip) points away from the hand.
-Although there are many other feasible object orientations to perform a functional grasp, we find that such definition is generic and unbiased.
-In practice, it provides good guidance on how to reorient an object when it is in a state where a direct functional grasp is not possible.
+where $\Delta \bm{o}_\textrm{r}$ is the distance from the object rotation to the nominal object rotation $\bm{o}_\textrm{r}^\textrm{nominal}$.
+A nominal rotation resembles a natural object orientation as intended for functional use: the object z-axis points upwards, and the object x-axis (the direction of the tool tip) points away from the hand.
+Although many other object orientations would be feasible to perform a functional grasp, we find that such a definition is generic and unbiased.
+In practice, $r_\textrm{orient}$ provides good guidance on how to reorient an object when it is in a state where a direct functional grasp is not possible.

+Together, the reach, hold, and orient rewards represent a sequence of interconnected tasks that help to steer the policy towards dexterous manipulation behaviors.

-The manipulability penalty reward is defined as:
+The \textit{manipulability penalty reward} is defined as:

-where $|J|$ is a determinant of the end-effector Jacobian $J$ and $|J|_\textrm{max}$ is a maximum determinant value which is penalized.
-We define $|J|_\textrm{max}$ to be 15\% of maximal observed $|J|$ for a specific arm.
+where $|\bm{J}|$ is a determinant of the end-effector Jacobian $\bm{J}$ and $|\bm{J}|_\textrm{max}$ is a maximum determinant value that is penalized.
+We define $|\bm{J}|_\textrm{max}$ to be 15\% of maximal observed $|\bm{J}|$ for a specific arm.
 This reward penalizes coming close to singularities and leads to learning more intuitive motions.

-Finally, the target grasp reward is defined as:
+Finally, the \textit{target grasp reward} is defined as: